Eastern theater of the American Civil War: North Carolina coast (1861–65)

 North Carolina was an important area to the Confederacy because of the vital seaport of Wilmington and because the Outer Banks were valuable bases for ships attempting to evade the Union blockade.
 Benjamin Butler sailed from Fort Monroe and captured the batteries at Hatteras Inlet in August 1861.
 In February 1862, Brig.
 Gen. Ambrose Burnside organized an amphibious expedition, also from Fort Monroe, that captured Roanoke Island, a little-known but important Union strategic victory.
-The Goldsboro Expedition in late 1862 marched briefly inland from the coast to destroy railroad tracks and bridges.
+The Goldsborough Expedition in late 1862 marched briefly inland from the coast to destroy railroad tracks and bridges.

 The remainder of operations on the North Carolina coast began in late 1864, with Benjamin Butler's and David D. Porter's failed attempt to capture Fort Fisher, which guarded the seaport of Wilmington.
 Union forces at the Second Battle of Fort Fisher, led by Alfred H. Terry, Adelbert Ames, and Porter, in January 1865, were successful in defeating Gen. Braxton Bragg, and Wilmington fell in February.
 During this period, the western theater armies of Maj.
 Gen. William T. Sherman were marching up the interior of the Carolinas, where they eventually forced the surrender of the largest remaining Confederate field army, under Joseph E. Johnston, on April 26, 1865.